SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

 ***Be aware that range queries infer a large performance penalty!***

+***Note that the original departure time for this trip will not be adapted!*** It may thus happen that an agent misses the planned pt departure if it departs earlier than the desired departure time, or that the agents waits too  long at a stop.
+This is currently due to some limitations in MATSim and we hope to be able to optimally adjust the previous activity's end time (and thus the departure time) in the future.

 Instead of using the built-in, configurable route selection algorithm, a custom implementation of the interface `ch.sbb.matsim.routing.pt.raptor.RaptorRouteSelector` can be provided: